 It’s not clear if Christopher Calverley actually lived in Rothwell.
 The Foster pedigree says he died in 1546 but in the registers of Rothwell church, which started in 1538, there’s no mention of him being buried there.
 His son, Robert, who died in August 1588, was buried at Calverley indicating he was born there as well.

 We know, however, that on 29 July 1548, at Rothwell, Robert married Joanna Dobson, the daughter of a local gentleman and land owner, possibly Gilbert Dobson mentioned in the Subsidy Roll paying 5 shillings tax each year.
-According to the Foster pedigree Robert and Joanna had six children, 4 boys and 2 girls, although, the first son, Ralph, and the second, Stephen, allegedly baptised in 1543, appear to have been born out of wedlock.
+According to the Foster pedigree Robert and Joanna had six children, four boys and two girls, although, the first son, Ralph, and the second, Stephen, allegedly baptised in 1543, appear to have been born out of wedlock.
 There’s no record of a baptism in the registers for either of them, so it’s possible they were the sons of a first wife of Robert who died.
 Another son, Gilbert, was baptised at Rothwell in April 1549.
 It’s claimed in the pedigree that he died “as an infant” in 1555 but again there’s no record in the registers.

 The pedigree states that Robert and Joanna’s fourth son, named after his father, was born in Rothwell (in 1550 according to one researcher on the Ancestry website) and was buried there in 1613.
 Foster is precise about the date of his death – 23 February – although again there is no record in the church register.
 He is reported to have made a will a year earlier and it is from him that a direct line to the wealthy Oulton Calverleys can be traced with some accuracy.